j3rrryy/j3rrryy/README.md

 *   🌍  I'm based in Moscow
 *   ✉️  You can contact me at [J3rryXl@yandex.ru](mailto:J3rryXl@yandex.ru)
-*   🧠  Currently learning Kubernetes and Apache Kafka
+*   🧠  Currently learning Ansible and Terraform

 ### Stack